 A rigorous approach to research and reporting has long been a hallmark of Ben’s journalism, as has his discerning way with words, especially when it comes to explaining complicated or unfamiliar stuff – like a lot of the science and technology involved in the SEALAB ventures.
 There’s a reason Parade magazine called SEALAB “as captivating as an adventure novel.”
 Others offered similar praise for the book’s fusion of style and accuracy.
 You can read the first chapter here, and if you want a glimpse into the inner workings of investigative journalism (and near-obsessive fact checking), take a look at just one chapter’s worth of endnotes.

-In the meantime, he continues to pursue his writing and is also in the business of helping others with their writing, whether they’re trying to put words on paper or online.
-Ben has worked with a diverse group of clients to help them create pitch-perfect prose for books, brochures, newsletters, websites, essays, editorials – you name it.
+As Ben continues to pursue his own writing, he is also in the business of helping others with their writing and has worked with a diverse group of clients to create pitch-perfect prose for books, brochures, newsletters, websites, essays, editorials – you name it.
 Tweets, posts on Facebook and other social media are most effective when they’re pitch perfect, too.
 If getting the words right is your goal, then Ben can help you find the right words.
-Besides being a deft stylist, he’s a sharp-eyed copy editor and something of a grammar geek, whose pleasure reading includes Fowler’s Modern English Usage, The Associated Press Stylebook, and The Chicago Manual of Style.
+Besides being a deft stylist, he’s a sharp-eyed copyeditor and something of a grammar geek, whose pleasure reading includes Fowler’s Modern English Usage, The Associated Press Stylebook, and The Chicago Manual of Style.

 Ben is currently based in Los Angeles, where he grew up and, among other things, learned to surf before leaving home after high school to attend UC Berkeley.
 The ocean was no longer as nearby, and, by Southern California standards, northern waters had an icy bite besides.
 So there was considerably less surfing, a lot more studying, and a fair amount of international travel, including stints in Paris, where Ben brought his French up to conversational speed, and in Moscow, where he had less success with his elementary Russian but a memorable adventure nonetheless.

 Soon after graduating from college, Ben wrote his first story for a Berkeley newspaper and, well, that was it.
 Reading All the President’s Men and The Right Stuff fueled the journalistic fire, and the San Francisco Bay Area was an inspiring place for a young journalist to get started.
 Ben went on to build his career in Sacramento, Santa Barbara, and western Pennsylvania, his young family’s home base while he worked on SEALAB.
 Details are on his LinkedIn profile.
 From PA his personal and professional journey led back to LA.